MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/customize-process-workflow.md

 ## View the State workflow model

-You can view the State workflow model by installing the [State Model Visualization](https://marketplace.visualstudio.com/items?itemName=taavi-koosaar.StateModelVisualization) Markeplace extension.
+You can view the State workflow model by installing the [State Model Visualization](https://marketplace.visualstudio.com/items?itemName=taavi-koosaar.StateModelVisualization) Marketplace extension.
 This extension adds a new hub under Boards labeled **State Visualizer**.
 On that page you can choose a work item type and view the workflow state model.

 For example, the following image shows the Bug workflow that has been customized to have a **Triaged** state.
 This view illustrates the default transitions of the workflow model.
 All states can transition from one state to another.